Meeting Agenda Examples for 4 Key Project Meetings: Template

 In this article, we’ll review the basics of how to create a meeting agenda, plus share a free agenda template with examples you can use for key project meetings.

-How to write an agenda for a meeting
+How to write a good meeting agenda

 Creating a meeting agenda may take some work on your part as the meeting organizer.
 But if you do your due diligence ahead of time, that work will go a long way in helping you facilitate a productive meeting.